-Eva Radich has been the host of Upbeat, RNZ Concert's daily arts news programme, since 2007.
-Her love of theatre began as a child on stage at the Memorial Theatre in Hawera, and Eva went on to study at the New Zealand Drama School in Wellington.
-After years as an actor, she moved into the radio realm, working for Radio Pacific before moving to RNZ National, then Concert.
+Eva's first love - of theatre - began as a child on stage at the Memorial Theatre in Hawera, and Eva went on to study at the New Zealand Drama School in Wellington.
+After years as an actor, she moved into the radio realm, working for Radio Pacific before moving to RNZ.
 Eva takes up the story...

 It started with the lighting ... that warm golden glow of a theatre spotlight at the Memorial Theatre Hawera, circa 1960.

 Someone was sick, I had a day to learn the lines, and then I was far away from that one horse town being a magical cat in The Tinder Box.

 The next show was the very adult Blood Wedding by Garcia Lorca.
 I was the child, but the groom fated to die on his wedding day was Ross Jennings, who went on to have a brilliant career in theatre and television.
 What amazes me now is the audacity of producing a raw Spanish tragedy in small town New Zealand in 1965.
 With a sponge-like child's brain, I memorised all the tragic bride's lines and recited them in the playground to the ghoulish delight of my friends - even if we didn't have a clue what it was all about, we knew instinctively it was about sex and danger, and was therefore thrilling.

 I went on to graduate from the New Zealand Drama School in Wellington, now known as Toi Whakaari.